-OE.UPDATES: The TOE firmware and software is updated by a Security Administrator on a regular basis in response to the release of product updates due to known vulnerabilities.
+OE.UPDATES: The TOE firmware and software is updated by an administrator on a regular basis in response to the release of product updates due to known vulnerabilities.

 OE.ADMIN_CREDENTIALS_SECURE: The administrator's credentials used to access the TOE must be protected on any other platform on which they reside.